Rayferrufino/Rayferrufino.github.io/_posts/2019-03-23-NIST-Forensic-Analysis.md

 ![usb-historian](https://4discovery.com/wp-content/uploads/2018/10/usb_ss_03.png)

 # Memory Capture
-#### FMEN and LiME, linux modules that allow access to physical memory.
+ FMEN and LiME, linux modules that allow access to physical memory.
 FMEN is designed to be used with dd.
-#### DumpIt, a windows memory capture tool that simply copies a system's physical memory to the folder where the DumpIt program is.
+ DumpIt, a windows memory capture tool that simply copies a system's physical memory to the folder where the DumpIt program is.
-#### The Volatility Framework supports a broad range of operating systems. including windows, Linux, and MacOS.
+ The Volatility Framework supports a broad range of operating systems. including windows, Linux, and MacOS.
-#### FTK and EnCase have built-in memory capture tools.
+ FTK and EnCase have built-in memory capture tools.

 # Core Dump and Hibernation Files
-#### Contain the contents of live memory, they can include data that might otherwise be accessible on the drive of the system, such as #### memory-resident encryption keys ormalware that runs only on memory.Ex. ```%SystemRoot%\MEMORY.DMP```
+Contain the contents of live memory, they can include data that might otherwise be accessible on the drive of the system, such as #### memory-resident encryption keys ormalware that runs only on memory.Ex. ```%SystemRoot%\MEMORY.DMP```

-# Mobile Device Acquisitions
-## There are four primary modes of data acquisition:
+# Mobile Device AcquisitionsThere are four primary modes of data acquisition:
-#### Physical, SIM card, emory card, backups
+Physical, SIM card, emory card, backups
-#### Logical, requires forensic tool to create an logical image of the device
-#### Manual access, unlocked phones, and taking pictures and notes.
+Logical, requires forensic tool to create an logical image of the device Manual access, unlocked phones, and taking pictures and notes.
-#### Filesystem, deleted files as well exiting directories.
+Filesystem, deleted files as well exiting directories.